dananhsl/coding-challenge/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).\
+To install the project, simply git clone the project via the ssh key or download the zip.\
+When you open the app in your IDE for the first time it is necessary that you run the command `npm install`.\
+This will install all dependencies needed, to run the app.

 ## Available Scripts